Google Analytics for Nonprofits: Guide and Resource List

 Now let’s explore how Google Analytics can help provide these data and insights for your nonprofit.

-⚠️ Starting July 1, 2023, Google Universal Analytics properties stopped processing new data.
+⚠️ On July 1, 2023, Google Universal Analytics properties stopped processing new data.
+After June 30, 2024, previously collected Universal Analytics will no longer be available.
 All Google Analytics users should have moved to Google Analytics 4 (GA4) now.

 If Google created a new GA4 property for your website “automatically” you likely need to complete additional setup steps to ensure GA4 works for your reporting needs.